10xStartuper/nodejs-ecommerce-api/README.md

 # nodejs-ecommerce-api
-Nodejs eCommerce API is the way to go out of wordpress woocommerce world and to start actual backend based apps, this was inspired by lamadevs videos on YpuTube.
+Nodejs eCommerce API is the way to go out of the WordPress woo commerce world and to start actual backend-based apps, this was inspired by lamadev's videos on youtube.
 Feel free to use my codebase as your next ecommerce backend, or you can use the frontend that I have made using the lamadev videos...

 ## Installation